InesAlmeida-91/Ironhack-Project-Full-stack-Web-Application/README.md

 # Logging In

 Once you have signed up, click on the "Log In" button and enter your credentials to access your account.
-If you forget your password, there is an option to reset it.

 # Creating a post